MrSmiley777/IMAD-Assingment-2-ST10459254/README.md

 The user opens the application and sees the welcome screen, in which the user will see a picture of bob welcoming the user and a button to continue to the next page.

 When the user clicks on the button, it will take them to the next page with 3 buttons a picture of bob waiting and the stats, hunger, cleanliness and happiness.
 Every time the user clicks one of the buttons (one button for feeding, a button for cleaning and a button for playing with Bob) it changes the picture depending on the number of the stats.
 All the stats go up to a maximum of 100, each time the button is clicked 5 is added to the stat (default stat is 0), and while the stat is less than 100 the picture changes according to which button is clicked, if feed is clicked than a picture of Bob eating is shown, if the stat reaches 100 and is clicked then a picture of Bob waiting is shown, also a pop up message will tell the user if Bob is full, clean or tired of playing.
 When all the stats reach 100, any buttons clicked will show a picture of Bob celebrating and a pop up message will be shown in relation to it.

+To simulate Bob becoming hungrier, dirtier and unhappier over time I used two random numbers, if they equaled to each other then Bob's related stat will decrease.

 Graphical Design